You are here

 Before an inspection, CQC sends us a data pack about the trust, containing the latest information and giving us an idea what it does well as well as potential areas for improvement.

 I also search online to find out about the service I'm going to visit, in particular what people have said about the trust's maternity services.
-I look at a variety of sites including NHS Choices, the latest CQC's maternity survey, the most recent supervision report and Mumsnet – as well as the trust's own website to get a feel of the service profile.
+I look at a variety of sites including the NHS website, the latest CQC's maternity survey, the most recent supervision report and Mumsnet – as well as the trust's own website to get a feel of the service profile.

 If I spot a particular theme around an issue, for example if mums have mentioned caring staff or unpleasant interactions with team members, I'll make a note to corroborate this information during the inspection.